Metahari/tasty_backend_media/README.md

 * Applies Media permissions to the Content Admin role that the Tasty Backend Base created.
-* Creates #Xnumber# new views that improve managing and handling media
+* Creates several new views to improve managing media
-   * custom file bulk operations view - admin/manage/files/list
+   * for example - admin/manage/files/list
 * Adds menu items to the navigation menu
 * Adds some local tasks links to for adding files